apialerts/apialerts-kotlin/README.md

 )
 ```

-### Send message with custom api key
+### Send Event

 You can send alerts using the simple style or DSL style.

 Simple Style
 ```kotlin